stomaras/Complete-x86-Assembly-/README.md

 2) Registers: The register is a unity in memory that contains 16 bits so when the microprocessor is treating a program is executing a program, it's actually needs to save the data of this program in the memory.It needs a unity in the memory in order to save the data and actually the microprocessor 8086 is using the Register.
+Each Register contains 16 bits.It's column call bits, on it's column we can save data which is 0 or 1.
+Each row called byte, each column called bit.
+              8bits = 1byte.

 # Flag Register of 8086 Microprocessor